SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Methodology

 \subsubsection{Joint Optimization}

 We employ a factor graph approach to minimize all residual terms:

-Here, $e^{prior}$ is the relative pose factor, actively fused and weighted by the proposed $\mathbf{Cov_{prior}}$ and $e_i^{po \to po,li,pl}$ represents point-to-point (line, distance) residuals between two keyframes\cite{zhao2021super}, $e^{imu}$ denotes the IMU preintegration factor\cite{Forster_2015}.
+Here, $e^{prior}$ is the relative pose factor, actively fused and weighted by the proposed $\mathbf{Cov_{prior}}$ and $e_i^{po \to po,li,pl}$ represents point-to-point (line, distance) residuals between two frames\cite{zhao2021super}, $e^{imu}$ denotes the IMU preintegration factor\cite{Forster_2015}.
 For more details, please refer to \cite{zhao2021super}.